Haley Ullinger - 2019 Lifeguard of the Year

-The Ship Bottom Beach Patrol is responsible for the overall safety of our residents and visitors who enjoy the beaches daily.
-Lifeguards provide public education designed to prevent aquatic emergencies and establish and maintain the highest standards of professional surf and open water life saving in an effort to maximize public safety.
-Beach Patrol personnel are trained in accordance with the United States Lifesaving Association (USLA) guidelines for Open Water Lifeguards, which includes certification in American Red Cross CPR/AED for the Professional Rescuer, Standard First Aid, and Administering Emergency Oxygen.
+The Ship Bottom Beach Patrol is responsible for the overall safety of its residents and visitors who enjoy the beaches daily.
+Lifeguards provide public services designed to prevent aquatic emergencies and establish and maintain the highest standards of professional surf and open water lifesaving in an effort to maximize public safety.
+Beach Patrol personnel are trained in accordance with the United States Lifesaving Association (USLA) and Ocean Lifesaving Association (OLA) for Open Water Lifeguards, which includes certification in American Red Cross CPR/AED for the Professional Rescuer, American Safety & Health Institute (ASHI) Advanced First Aid, and American Red Cross Administering Emergency Oxygen.

 Returning Lifeguards are required to complete the following forms:

 The Ship Bottom Lifeguard in Training (LIT) program introduces children ages 10-15 to the basic responsibilities and basic rescue techniques used by professional lifeguards.
-LIT instructors aim to provide an educational and fun environment, focusing on the development of water safety skills, physical fitness, sportsmanship, and positive self-esteem.
+LIT instructors aim to provide an educational and fun environment, focusing on the development of water safety skills, physical fitness, sportsmanship, teamwork, and positive self-esteem.
 Program applicants must know how to swim and must be comfortable swimming longer distances in the ocean.
-Applicants should also be comfortable performing basic exercises and short runs in the sand, including a 1 mile beach run.
+Applicants should also be comfortable performing basic exercises and running up to 1 mile in the sand.

-Deadline for 2023 LIT application is June 1, 2023.
-Please note that the program will likely fill before the deadline and some may be placed on a waiting list, especially for morning sessions.
+The deadline for 2024 LIT applications is Friday, May 10th, 2024 at 11:59PM.
+Please note that the program will likely fill before the deadline and some applicants may be placed on a waiting list, especially for morning sessions.

 A completed application includes the following items:

-● 2023 Application Form (must be completed online in one sitting) ● Proof of Health Insurance (*photocopy of insurance card must be emailed to Nora Covert and Katie Farrell, LIT Directors, at email@example.com
+Proof of Health Insurance (*photocopy of insurance card must be emailed to LIT Program Director Dan Duffy at email@example.com)

-*Applications that are incomplete or missing information will NOT be accepted.
+*Applications that are incomplete or missing information by the stated deadline will NOT be accepted.
 Applications will NOT be accepted in person or via mail.*